 310. Field Methods in Marine Sciences.
 (1-6).
 Credit 3.
 Techniques of documenting collected materials, the methods of reconnaissance and the mapping of traverses in the major coastal environments.
 Sampling and recording techniques, interview procedures and the use of maps and remotely sensed imagery will be introduced.
-Prerequisite: 15 hours of marine sciences or the equivalent.
+Prerequisites: CHEM 237, PHYS 202 or PHYS 219, GEOL 104 or approval of instructor.

 340. Geochemistry.
 (3-0).
 Credit 3.
 Chemical principles and processes that govern the behavior of geologic materials.
 Silica and carbonate low temperature equilibrium and kinetics.
-Prerequisites: CHEM 101, 102; or consent of instructor.
+Prerequisites: CHEM 101, 102; or approval of instructor